Sitemap

 Abstract:

-Most Americans will need long-term care at some point in their lifetimes, with many relying on assistance from home health and personal care aides.
-Since nearly one-third of these workers are foreign-born, it is critical to understand how immigration enforcement impacts their labor supply.
-We first propose a conceptual model of the impact of immigration enforcement on the market for home-based long-term care.
-Then, using data from the American Community Survey, we examine the effect of enforcement on the number of home care workers in a local area.
-We exploit temporal and geographic variation in the rollout of a federal enforcement policy, Secure Communities (SC), between 2008-2013, estimating difference-in-differences and event study models with time and location fixed effects to isolate the effect of the policy.
-We find that SC reduced the overall size of the workforce by 8.9%, with 70% of the effect driven by foreign-born workers.
-Then, using data from the Health & Retirement Study, we find large, negative externalities on older adults who need help at home.
-Consistent with our model’s predictions, these effects are concentrated among older adults on Medicaid, who experience a 20% reduction in receipt of formal home care post-SC.
+Most Americans will need long-term care at some point in their lifetimes, with many relying on home care workers, like home health and personal care aides, to provide this care.
+Since nearly one-third of home care workers are immigrants, it is critical to understand how escalating US immigration enforcement impacts the supply of home care.
+Relying on economic theory, we first propose a conceptual model of the impact of immigration enforcement on the home care market.
+Then, we use data from the American Community Survey and the Health & Retirement Study to test the model's predictions.
+We exploit temporal and geographic variation in the rollout of a federal enforcement policy, Secure Communities, between 2008-2013, estimating difference-in-differences and event study models with time and location fixed effects to isolate the effect of the policy.
+We find that Secure Communities reduces the overall size of the home care workforce by 7.5%, with 70% of this effect driven by a reduction in the number of immigrant workers.
+Next, we test for negative externalities of this workforce reduction by examining receipt of home-based care among older adults with care needs.
+Overall, we find that older adults needing assistance are 2.9 percentage points less likely to receive any help at home, a 5% relative reduction.
+However, consistent with our model’s predictions, these effects are concentrated among older adults with Medicaid coverage, who are 10.5% less likely to receive any help, and 23.2% less likely to receive formal (i.e., non-family) home care, following the introduction of Secure Communities.

 portfolio